cpythoud/dbbeans-util/README.md

 You might find that some functions duplicate facilities that now exist as part of the standard library or Apache Common libraries.
-Please remember that I started collecting these functions in the days of Java 1.3 and that I've to keep them in the library for backward compatibility.
+Please remember that I started collecting these functions in the days of Java 1.3 and that I had to keep most of them in the library for backward compatibility.

 ### String tools